MAHA Center’s Mike Tyson Super Bowl Ad Is Most Trending Ad on X

-While the MAHA Center is an independent non-profit, the Tyson ad launches a national campaign to support the Trump administration’s efforts to evangelize whole food; reform SNAP to convert to real food, instead of soda and candy; and ensure our military and school lunch procurement features nutrient-dense food instead of poison.
+While the MAHA Center is an independent non-profit, the Tyson ad launches a national campaign to support the Trump administration’s efforts to evangelize real food; reform SNAP to convert to real food, instead of soda and candy; and ensure our military and school lunch procurement features nutrient-dense food instead of poison.

 Americans across the political spectrum are waking up to the fact that the standard American diet is destroying our health and draining our healthcare budget.